snomiao/bun-pty/README.md

 A cross-platform pseudo-terminal (PTY) implementation for Bun, powered by Rust's portable-pty library and Bun's FFI capabilities.

+## 🔧 Fork Improvements

+This fork includes critical fixes for argument handling:

+- **Fixed Quote Problem**: Properly escapes arguments containing spaces and special characters using POSIX-style single-quote escaping
+- **Improved shell_words Compatibility**: Arguments are now correctly tokenized on the Rust side, preventing issues with commands that contain spaces or quotes
+- **Preserves Original Behavior**: The fix is transparent and doesn't change the API - your existing code will work better automatically

 ## 🚀 Features

 - **Cross-platform** - Works on macOS, Linux, and Windows